mohamadaminkarami/SimpleNoteClient/Android/README.md

 - UI matches the provided design.
 - (Change password and logout actions are placeholders for now.)

+### Change Password Screen
+- Accessed from the Settings screen.
+- Allows users to enter their current password, new password, and retype the new password.
+- UI matches the provided design.
+- (Backend logic for password change is not yet implemented.)

 ---

-For more details, see the code in `presentation/notes/SettingsScreen.kt` and navigation setup in `MainActivity.kt`.
+For more details, see the code in `